minhhoccode111/realworld-react/README.md

     feed/global/by-tag/single?
 - Regex `/^[a-zA-Z0-9_ -]+$/` only works for ASCII characters, not Vietnamese (Unicode)

+## Invalidate & Update Queries

+- Create Article
+  - Invalidate all `articles` queries
+- Delete Article
+  - Invalidate all `articles` queries
+- Update Article
+  - Invalidate all `articles` queries
+- Favorite / Unfavorite Article (light user action but causes a costly cache invalidation)
+  - Invalidate all favorited-articles queries for profiles (ideally only for the current user if possible)
+  - Update every article in the `articles` query cache with the same `slug`

 ## Todo

 - [ ] Add update article `tagList`